flatpak/flatpak-docs/docs/repositories.rst

 becomes available to users.
 Software centers are able to automatically check for and install new versions.
 Those who are using the command line have to manually run ``flatpak update`` to check for and install new versions of any applications they have installed.
+Checking for app updates is typically done for the user by default with most GUI flatpak management implementations.